 This post will address the 4 different levels of health and describe how a rehab center can facilitate healing within each component.

 The Physical - What You Do

 Learning about the physical realities of addiction is important.
-For example, when counselors teach rehab participants about habit loops and habit formation, it helps individuals to understand the physical forces driving their addictive actions.
+For example, when counselors teach rehab participants about habit loops and habit formation, it helps individuals understand the physical forces driving their addictive actions.

 True, the individual may start off well, but since no one can be vigilant all the time, sooner or later they will get tired or upset or vulnerable.
-Then they’ll let their guard down and lapse back into familiar patterns.
+Consequently, they’ll let their guard down and lapse back into familiar patterns.
 In the end, they’ll feel frustrated and discouraged.

-Some rehab programs do focus solely on the physical symptoms and realities of drug addiction.
+Some residential rehab programs focus solely on the physical symptoms and realities of drug addiction.
 Such facilities may use aversion therapy and counter conditioning (that is, triggering physical discomfort in the presence of the addictive stimulus) to treat addiction.

 The Mental - What You Think

 Addressing thought patterns that fuel addiction is vital.
 If you don’t train yourself to calm your racing mind or counter negative thoughts with positive ones, you may be setting yourself up to drink or use again.